Dynamical active particles in the overdamped limit: Setup of the active particle Hamiltonian

 The canonical momentum $I$ is proportional to the depot energy $\omega I$.
 Also in \eqref{eq:ud:I} we see that the depots values are between $-I_0<I<I_0$.

-The two typical behaviours can be seen in Figure \ref{fig:Underdamped Daemon}.
-When reaching a critical speed $v_\mathrm{c}=\omega/k$ the depot energy is either used to keep the speed from changing (blue trajectory) or the two subsystems behave as if decoupled and we observe the usual damping due to friction (dashed orange trajectory).
-The detailed explanation of the emergence of these qualitatively different trajectories can be found in \cite{DissipativeDaemon} with an environment and in \cite{Daemon} with an external potential and without an environment.
-We will see later, that for the overdamped case only one kind of trajectory exists and all initial conditions with energy in the depot lead to a transfer of this energy.
-Hence we will not discuss these transitions.
-For detailed explanations of dynamical transitions and capture into a separatrix see for example \cite{Neishtadt1991,Neishtadt2014,Eichmann2018}.
-This paper is about the overdamped limit of this specific energy transfer mechanism.
+For weak damping $\gamma/M=\mathcal{O}(\varepsilon)$, two kinds of trajectories are possible \cite{DissipativeDaemon,Daemon}; see Figure \ref{fig:Underdamped Daemon}.
+When reaching the critical speed $v_\mathrm{c}=\omega/k$ the depot energy is either used to keep the speed from changing (blue trajectory) or the two subsystems behave as if decoupled and we observe the usual damping due to friction (dashed orange trajectory).